 How I spend ANZAC Day since I visited ANZAC Cove

-Finally, if you are travelling in Europe I would highly recommend you include a visit to ANZAC Cove in your itinerary.
+Finally, if you are travelling in Europe I would highly recommend including a visit to ANZAC Cove in your itinerary.
 It doesn’t have to be on the 25thof April because the area, now a national park, The Gelibolu National Park, will be open.
-I can tell you, for me, a visit to ANZAC Cove has been a highlight of my travels.
+I can tell you, for me, a visit to ANZAC Cove was a highlight of my travels.

 Organise your trip to ANZAC Cove and Gallipoli